Skip to main content

 Thumbnail: Illustration of the thermoelectric effect with a simple thermopile made from iron and copper wires.
 (CC BY-SA .0 International; Cmglee via Wikipedia)

-This page titled 8: Thermoelectrics is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Thermoelectrics is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?